prometheus/docs/content/docs/operating/storage.md

 The other drawback of a high value of chunks waiting for persistence is larger checkpoints.

+If you combine a high number of time series with very fast and/or large scrapes, the number of pre-allocated mutexes for series locking might not be sufficient.
+If you see scrape hiccups while Prometheus is writing a checkpoint or processing expensive queries, try increasing the value of the `storage.local.num-fingerprint-mutexes` flag.
+Sometimes tens of thousands or even more are required.

 ## Persistence pressure and “rushed mode”

 Naively, Prometheus would all the time try to persist completed chunk to disk